Hampshire students are known as innovators, and the College encourages that, helping them to build on their natural intelligence and inquisitiveness.

 Personalize Your Education

-To graduate, every student, with faculty advice and guidance, devises an individualized program of study in which he or she attempts to ask—and answer—a question perhaps never posed before.
+To graduate, all students, with faculty advice and guidance, devise an individualized program of study in which they attempt to ask—and answer—a question perhaps never posed before.

 Eli Plenk is an activist through and through.
 After leaving college to work as an organizer for a farm workers’ union, he realized that he’s also an academic.
 So he applied to Hampshire.

 As Rachel Friedman described her first two years at Hampshire, she remembers her soon-to-be supervisors’ jaws drop.

 Jon Butler’s Division II studies took him from Woods Hole to Hawaii.

 “Even though I knew that I wanted to study film, I also wanted to study other things to inform what I was going to make films about,” recalls Mel Mel Sukekawa-Mooring.